hitblast/Alter/README.md

 This project is still under active development.
 Although it's stable enough for daily-driving, expect breaking changes till v1 is relesed.

+## Common Pitfalls

+Based on common analysis of the project, a few common pitfalls could be found for this type of project on Macs:

+- Self-validating binaries like [Discord]() do not cooperate with the attribute modifications happening inside, and could very as well broken once they're customized.
+To solve this, I've tried incorporating a [blacklist feature]() for apps which shouldn't be modified at all.

+- The [Flutter Engine](https://github.com/flutter/engine) is a part of the compiled binary (obviously since it's a Flutter project), so it will not be *as memory-efficient* as it would've been if I had used something like SwiftUI.
+It's not really a pitfall, rather something to note when programming on Alter.

 ## Backstory
 As an ex-Linux and ex-Windows user, customizability was at the forefront of what